WINCHESTER

 “Zarahemla” in it’s speculative footnotes, is also strong evidence that Joseph Smith never taught that the

 Book of Mormon’s Zarahemla was in Iowa.
-By contrast the
+By contrast, early on the brethren and saints in general, all knew where Cumorah was!
+It had been revealed.

 (LDS Doctrine and Covenants 128:20)